 It’s best to get started on the permit process early, as reviews and approvals from other agencies may be required.
 If you’re planning an event, feel free to contact your local ministry district office with your application, route map, scheduling and traffic control plan.
 These documents will determine approval for your permit.
 You may also need to work with police, traffic control companies and other local municipal authorities.

 Read more information on permits and liability.

 A ministry permit is needed prior to filming on highways, bridges, tunnels and other provincial lands.
-The filmmaker or production company must contact the ministry’s Filming Coordinator for the forms and insurance, and are required to apply several weeks in advance.
+The filmmaker or production company must contact us for the forms and insurance, and are required to apply several weeks in advance.
 It’s important that traveller safety is considered in the planning process, so know the area you want to film and the types of traffic control measures needed.
 We can help you.